rkgIITBh/data-structures.github.io/HTML/hashingByChaining.md

 }

 ```
-Delete function is similar to search, because we need to locate the key to be deleted using search then apply deletion operation.
+Delete function is similar to search.
+First, we need to locate the key to be deleted then apply deletion operation.
 However, to keep
-the program simple, delete written as a standalone function.
+the program simple, delete is provided as a separate standalone function.

 ```
 void delete(HTNODE **head) {